mbusby/ComplexityByStartPosition/README.md

 4)	Prints out the rarefaction data file.

+Output columns are defined as follows:

+Paired end:
+			Pairs Sequenced = number of first mates found in the bam file (mapped or unmapped) Pairs Aligned = number of mapped first mates found in the bam file which have a mapped mate Unique Alignment Positions = the number of unique positions based on a unique start pos of first and second mate

+Single end:
+			Reads Sequenced = number of reads found in the bam file (mapped or unmapped) Reads Aligned = number of mapped reads in the bam file Unique Alignment Positions = the number of positions where a read aligns

 Installation:
 The file ComplexityByStartPos is a 64 bit binary.
 This is easiest if it works on your server.
 Otherwise you will need to compile it.